 1. Rivet Revolve Sofa

-Whereas our previous option from Rivet gave more off more of an old school aesthetic, we love the Revolve option from Rivet because of its simplicity.
-While premium leather is nice, the polyester make of the Revolve’s upholstery allows it to be less high maintenance than the Aiden.
-However, it still boats quality, good-looking wooden finishes and comes in a range of colors that will do wonders to your apartment or home.
+We love the Revolve option from Rivet because of its simplicity.
+While premium leather is nice, the polyester make of Revolve’s upholstery allows it to be less high maintenance.
+However, it still boasts quality, good-looking wooden finishes and comes in a range of colors that will do wonders to your apartment or home.
 Our personal favorite is the Heritage Green.
 Let’s face it, walls come in grays and whites, and most floors are a shade of brown.
 With everything else in your home likely sporting a neutral hue, a strong green like that of this sofa will make your couch the centerpiece of your living room.

 Pros: Assembly could not be simpler and doesn’t take much more than attaching the legs and situating the pillows.